Skip to article

 For cakes, separate the base cake from the design.
 Ingredients and servings create a floor.
 Filling, frosting, height, decoration, delivery, and consultation time create the real price.
 If a cake requires multiple messages, sketching, color matching, and pickup coordination, that time belongs in the price.

-For batch drops, the math is usually cleaner.
+For preorder menus, the math is usually cleaner.
 You make one menu for many buyers.
 Labor spreads across the batch.
 Waste risk matters more.
 If you sell 20 banana bread loaves from one production day, the price can be more efficient than 20 one-off custom orders.

 For Facebook Marketplace or Instagram orders, include message labor.
 If buyers ask the same questions every week, your price is carrying hidden admin time.
 A clearer menu page or order form should reduce that cost.